townsquare-interactive/next-gen-transformer/README.md

 ## Getting Started

 If running locally, need S3 credentials to be able to upload the needed created JSON files to S3 (CMS env variables below).
 Vercel env variables are needed to work with domains on the projects.
+Remember DO NOT ever commit your .env file to GitHub as it is not safe to expose the S3 variables.

 Env variables Used: CMS_ACCESS_KEY_ID, CMS_SECRET_ACCESS_KEY_ID, CMS_DEFAULT_REGION, MAKE_URL, NEXT_PUBLIC_VERCEL_TEAM_ID, NEXT_PUBLIC_VERCEL_AUTH_TOKE, VERCEL_PROJECT_ID